 Another piece of advice: definitely look for bigger items around your home that you would like to sell, but also don’t discount those littler items.
 Clothing, shoes, kitchen items, etc. may not net you as much as selling your old iPhone, but those other things will add up.
 And they are not making any money by just sitting there in your home, not being used and probably collecting dust (or is that just in my house?).

-13 simple ways you could sell things you own
+Make $500 quickly: 13 simple ways to sell things you own

 1. Hold a garage sale either by yourself or with a neighbor